-The human society is quite generally interested in forecasts of all kinds.
+Human society is quite generally interested in forecasts of all kinds.
 This concerns both the short-term, e.g. weather, and the long-term e.g. climate.
-Reasons for such an interest are for example economic interests, or simple curiosity.
-Also in the area of traffic, there is interest in forecast, both in the short-term, e.g. for traffic operations, and in the long-term, e.g. for regional and urban planning.
+Reasons for such an interest are for instance economic interests, or simple curiosity.
+There is also an interest in forecasting traffic, both in the short-term, e.g. for daily operations, and in the long-term, e.g. for regional and urban planning.

-Forecasts quite generally need to be based on models.
+Forecasts are based on models.
 A model can for example be human intuition, or a linear extrapolation.
-For complex problems, such as transportation, there is now some agreement that at least some of the forecasts should be based on solid scientific and engineering methods.
+For complex problems, such as transportation, there is a general agreement that at least some of the forecasts should be based on solid scientific and engineering methods.

 Regarding these scientific and engineering methods for forecasting, two broad trends can be distinguished: "black box" models, and "models from first principles".
-Black box models refers to methods which are not geared to a particular problem, but rather general in their applicability.
+Black box models refer to methods which are not geared to a particular problem, but rather general in their applicability.
 Examples are linear extrapolation or neural nets.
-Common to these models is that they do not look at the microscopic mechanics going on in a system.
+Common to these models is that they do not look at the microscopic mechanics of a system.
 In contrast, models from first principles look at those microscopic processes and attempt to exploit them.
 An example is the theory of fluid-dynamics, which can be justified by an elaborate derivation from kinetic equations.
 Models from first principles are, at least in theory, more powerful than black box methods, since they are geared to the specific application.
 As a side effect, they normally allow more insight and understanding of the system under consideration.
-The disadvantage of models from first principles is that they are more costly and more difficult to develop.
+Their disadvantage is that they are more costly and difficult to develop.